Dojustalone/project2/README.md

 # project2
-This is a project of  git hub.
+This is a project of  git hub..